Janko-dev/raxio/README.md

 $ cd raxio
 $ cargo build --release
 ```
 go to `target/release/` and run the `raxio` executable.
-Either pass a filename as the argument to interpret the entire file or pass no arguments to enter the REPL (Read-Evaluate-Print-Loop) environment.
+Either pass a filename (with the convention of having the `.rx` extension) as the argument to interpret the entire file or pass no arguments to enter the REPL (Read-Evaluate-Print-Loop) environment.
 ```bash
 $ ./raxio [FILE_NAME]
 ```